Brace yourself. It’s about to get awkward. To quote W.E.B. Dubois, “Make yourself do unpleasant things, so as to gain the upper hand of your soul.”

 Make the time.
 Treat exercise like you treat brushing your teeth.
 It’s just something you do; a non-negotiable daily ritual.

 Find the exercise format that you hate least.
-If a crowded gym makes you uncomfortable, then work out at home or outside on your own.
+If a crowded gym makes you uncomfortable, work out at home or on your own.
 At the very least, walk!

 So, here’s an experiment.
-For two weeks, set aside some screen free time blocks in your day.
+For two weeks, set aside some screen-free time blocks in your day.
 During that time fight the urge to open your laptop, watch TV, or glance at your phone.
-Sustain it for 60 minutes or more and see if you’ve gained better focus at the conclusion of the experiment.
+Sustain it for 60 minutes or more and see if you’ve gained better focus after the experiment.
 Then, go find some cat videos on YouTube to celebrate.

 Everyone has a small-talk formula.
 Some people start with the weather (nice, mild winter we’re having, huh?), while others ask how things are going with you at work.
 But here’s the trick to mastering small talk: Get fascinated by it and the person wielding it.

-If someone asks you how work is, don’t say “fine” — or worse, “busy.”
+If someone asks you how work is, don’t say “fine” or “busy.”
 Tell them it’s good and follow up with a question to them.
 You can use their answer to ask another question.
-Use each question as a spring board to the next one.
+Use each question as a springboard to the next one.
 Eventually, you’ll hit on something substantial.
 Then, you can have a real conversation.

 This is a pet peeve of mine.
 People not doing something because they don’t understand it and don’t ask for help.
 If this is you, please bite the bullet and ask for help.